Matthew-Pidlysny/9-The-Final-Chapter/README.md

 Named after a mystical altar, the knowledge stemming from our research tote called Quantum Zeno reveals a deeper connection between numbers.
 We wxplain how to start, how to go on, and how to end with numbers in a fancy, intuitive and AI enhanced manner.
 Dig in, you'll be counting all over again, or not as the satire goes...

+# Coming Soon:  The Dark Continent

+Taking a pause from Education itself, the founder of 9 Software has shared his private creation with AI, and together, the research processor and guide pair created this game.
+No spoilers, but it's a 4 player board game software engine revolving around the concept of the "Trump Card".
+Maybe education in strategy via force x force battle style.

 # List of Programs

 # 1:  Advanced Torsion